 - Source Fee Arrangement - The Fee Arrangement that should be identified as the source fee arrangement being added to the matter.

-- Matter Price - The Price at which the matter fee arrangement is being added to the matter.
+- Matter Price - The price at which the matter fee arrangement is being added to the matter.

 - Start/End Dates - The Start and End dates mark the period within which the fee arrangement is supposed to apply to the matter.